UEFA European Under-21 Championship: Format

 The 2000 competition also had nine groups, but the nine winners and seven runners-up went into a two-legged play-off to decide the eight qualifiers.
 From those, Slovakia was chosen as host.
 For the first time, the familiar finals group stage was employed, with the two winners contesting a final, and two runners-up contesting the third-place play-off.
 The structure in 2002 was identical, except for the introduction of a semi-finals round after the finals group stage.
 Switzerland hosted the 2002 finals.

 In 2004, ten qualification groups were used, with the group winners and six best runners-up going into the play-off.
 Germany was host that year.
 For 2006, the top two teams of eight large qualification groups provided the 16 teams for the play-offs, held in November 2005.
 Portugal hosted the finals.

 Then followed the switch to odd years.
 The change was made because the senior teams of many nations often chose to promote players from their under-21s team as their own qualification campaign intensified.
 Staggering the tournaments allowed players more time to develop in the under-21 team rather than get promoted too early and end up becoming reserves for the seniors.

 The 2007 competition actually began before the 2006 finals, with a qualification round to eliminate eight of the lowest-ranked nations.
 For the first time, the host (Netherlands) was chosen ahead of the qualification section.
-As hosts, qualified automatically.
+As hosts, Netherlands qualified automatically.
 Coincidentally, the Dutch team had won the 2006 competition – the holders would normally have gone through the qualification stage.
 The other nations were all drawn into fourteen three-team groups.
 The 14 group winners were paired in double-leg play-off to decide the seven qualifiers alongside the hosts.

 From 2009 to 2015, ten qualification groups were used, with the group winners and four best runners-up going into the two-legged play-offs.

 The 2015 finals was to be the last eight teams edition, as UEFA expanded the tournament to twelve teams starting from the 2017 edition.

 On 6 February 2019, UEFA's Executive Committee increased the number of participants in the finals to sixteen teams, starting from the 2021 edition.